-CTE has compiled a set of best practices, contributed by SMU instructors, which aims to provide practical and useful tips for planning a EPTL-required Zoom/WebEx lesson.
-Instructor and Student Zoom and WebEx quick guides can be downloaded here for your reference.
+CTE has compiled a set of best practices, contributed by SMU instructors, which aims to provide practical and useful tips for planning a DRTL-required Zoom lesson.
+Instructor and Student Zoom guides can be downloaded here for your reference.

 Planning to teach in a synchronous online environment for the first time may seem daunting to most instructors.
 Questions such as how students will react to your instructional strategies and how to engage them to ensure that they are learning will no doubt come to mind.

-Here are recommended baseline best practices for designing and planning a Zoom or WebEx session:
+Here are recommended baseline best practices for designing and planning a Zoom session:

 |Baseline Best Practices

 Design your lesson:

 The Community of Inquiry (COI) Framework featured in E.D.G.E.
-Issue 1, suggests that a positive online learning experience involves three presences – social, cognitive and teaching.
+Issue 1 and COI Online Course, suggests that a positive online learning experience involves three presences – social, cognitive and teaching.

-In the context of using WebEx, you could plan your lesson to ensure that:
+In the context of using Zoom, you could plan your lesson to ensure that: